vatpac-technology/sops/docs/controller-skills/military.md

 !!! warning "Important"
     MARSA **cannot** be initiated by ATC, it **must** be initiated by the pilot(s).

-MARSA is to be assigned and terminated on pilots request, and when standard seperation can been applied.
+MARSA is to be assigned and terminated on pilot's request, and when standard separation can be applied.

 !!! phraseology
     *MAPL01 is Maintaining `F260`.
 DRGN50 is maintaining Block `F270`-`F290` above them.*